cr0w-digital/phorq/README.md

 }
 ```

-Middleware and route handlers receive your subclass — with full access to
-your services *and* the inherited `$wrap` array.

 Route handlers select a wrapper by returning a single-key array where the key matches a wrap name:

 ```php